-Conversation surrounding unclothed bodies most often dominates morality versus social resistance movements like nudism or naturism.
-I find one weakness of this discussion: you wind up becoming classified with a label which doesn’t at all serve you.
+The conversation surrounding unclothed bodies most often dominates morality versus social resistance movements like nudism or naturism.
+I find one weakness of this discussion: you wind up becoming classified with a label that doesn’t at all serve you.
 “Oh, he’s a nudist or naturist or some such thing.
 He doesn’t like to wear clothes.”
 I prefer to think about what’s good for everyone more than the latest resistance.
-For today, let’s say that nudity simply means without clothing.
+Today, let’s say that nudity simply means without clothing.
 Nakedness, on the other hand, is a state of mind.
-Nakedness, is good for us.
+Nakedness is good for us.

 Guys and Naked Fascination